liliaellouz/biography-generation/README.md

 python -m spacy download en
 ```

 Besides the code present in this repository, weights for both the GPT-2 and BERT models need to be downloaded.
-The file `checkpoint.zip` can be downloaded [here](https://drive.google.com/file/d/1_NO47MbZRuySLBoiAE-JXyMY0DTYb1yu/view?usp=sharing) and should be unzipped inside the `generative_module` folder.
+The file `checkpoint.zip` can be downloaded [here](https://drive.google.com/file/d/1_NO47MbZRuySLBoiAE-JXyMY0DTYb1yu/view?usp=sharing) and should be unzipped in the root folder.

 ## More information